juliocymartins/Recommendation-Systems-EN/README.md

 # Disney Plus Movie Recommendation System

 ## Introduction
-Welcome to the Disney Plus Movie Recommendation System project!
-In this project, we've developed an intelligent movie recommendation system for Disney Plus.
+Come to an adventure into the world of movie recommendations with our project, where we've developed an intelligent movie recommendation system for Disney Plus.
 Using the powerful cosine similarity technique, our system analyzes patterns in Disney Plus data and suggests similar movies based on user preferences.
 From timeless classics to the latest releases, our solution provides personalized recommendations for every viewer, offering a tailored viewing experience and enhancing the discovery of exciting content.

 ## Dataset
 The dataset used in this project can be found at the following link: [Disney Movies and TV Shows Dataset](https://www.kaggle.com/datasets/shivamb/disney-movies-and-tv-shows)